Paving the way for transitions --- a case for Weyl geometry

 \subsection{4.
-Weyl-Omote-Dirac gravity and its integrable version (IWOD)}
+Weyl-Omote-Dirac gravity and its integrable version (iWOD)}

 In 1971 M. Omote proposed a Lagrangian field theory of gravity with a scale covariant scalar field coupling to the Hilbert term like in JBD theory, but now explicitly formulated in the framework of Weyl geometry.
 A little later R. Utiyama and others took up the approach for investigations aiming at an overarching theory of strongly interacting fields and gravity.\footnote{\cite{Omote:1971,Omote:1974,Utiyama:1975I,Utiyama:1975II,Hayashi/Kugo:Weyl_field} --- thanks to F. Hehl to whom I owe the hint to Omote's works.} Indepently P.A.M.
 Dirac initiated a similar line of research with a look at possible connections between fields of high energy physics, gravity and cosmology \cite{Dirac:1973}.
-It did not take long until the idea of a spontaneously broken conformal gauge theory of gravitation was also considered in the framework of Weyl geometry.\footnote{\cite{Smolin:1979,Nieh:1982,HungCheng:1988,Hehl_ea:Progress1989}.} Then the obstacle of a negative energy (``ghost'') scalar field or wrong sign of the gravitational constant, arising in the strictly conformal version of JBD theory, did no longer show up.\footnote{Cf. fn. \ref{fn wrong sign}.} Here we are not interested in historical details, but aim at sketching the potential of the approach from a more or less philosophical point of view.\footnote{For a first rough outline of the history see \cite{Scholz:Mainz}.
+It did not take long until the idea of a spontaneously broken conformal gauge theory of gravitation was also considered in the framework of Weyl geometry and brought into first contact with the rising standard model of elementary particle physics \cite{Smolin:1979,Nieh:1982,HungCheng:1988,Hehl_ea:Progress1989}.
+Important for this move seemed to be that the obstacle of a negative energy (``ghost'') scalar field or wrong sign of the gravitational constant, arising in the strictly conformal version of JBD theory, could be avoided in this framework.\footnote{Cf. fn. \ref{fn wrong sign}.} Here we are not interested in historical details, but aim at sketching the potential of the approach from a more or less philosophical point of view.\footnote{For a first rough outline of the history see \cite{Scholz:Mainz}.
 For a commented source collection of much wider scope \cite{Blagojevic/Hehl}.}